arco-design/arco-cli/packages/arco-cli-config/README.md

-# Config module for @arco-design/arco-cli
+# Config module for arco-cli